cms-L1TK/project_generation_scripts/README.md

     -s, --sector        TC phi sector from which to create the reduced config.
 By default this is "F".
     -o, --output        Prefix to add to all output files -l, --layers        Select the layer pair to create seeds with.
 By default this is "L1L2".
-    -n, --noneg         Remove all negative eta modules from the config
+    -n, --noneg         Remove all negative eta modules from the config.
+Done by default.

 -----------------------------------------------------------------